CKraiss18/RoFormer_Presentation_Drafting/README.md

 **Subsequent work** (e.g., RoPE-2D, RoPE-3D) has begun addressing this, showing the core principle generalizes beyond 1D sequences.

-**4. Computational Overhead Not Fully Analyzed**

-While they provide efficient implementation (Section 3.4.2), they don't benchmark actual wall-clock time vs traditional approaches at scale.
-Questions remain:
-- What is the actual throughput (tokens/second) compared to additive encoding?
-- Does the 2× theoretical operation count translate to 2× wall-clock time, or do optimizations close this gap?
-- At what sequence length does the overhead become prohibitive?

 ### Errors or Disputed Findings?

 **No major errors found.** The mathematical derivation is sound and the experimental results are reproducible.